2nd July, birth of Toussaint Gabriel Loppé in Montpellier.

 In Zermatt in Switzerland at the foot of the Matterhorn, he rented a room in the Hotel des Alpes until 1891 to display his paintings.

 28th September, Loppé bought his first camera in Geneva.

 Last summer in Chamonix.

 May 19th Gabriel Loppé died at 4 a.m at home, 14 avenue du Trocadéro, he was 87 years old.
-He was buried in the Père Lachaise cemetry in Paris, together with his second wife Elizabeth Eccles Loppé.
+He is buried with his wife Elizabeth in the Père Lachaise cemetery in Paris.